 Where the money goes

-Thanks to you, Oxfam reached 19.2 million people in 80 countries around the world during 2016-2017.
-Of that number, Oxfam Australia directly reached more than 1.8 million people.
-In partnership with our Oxfam affiliates, almost 11.1 million people affected by disaster or conflict.
+Thanks to you, Oxfam reached 19.5 million people in 79 countries around the world during 2018-2019.
+Of that number, Oxfam Australia directly reached more than 1 million people.
+In partnership with our Oxfam affiliates, we reached 10.4 million people affected by disaster or conflict.

 Through our advocacy and lobbying work, we have reached millions more.

-Oxfam Shop also worked with more than 113 fair trade and ethical producer partners in 39 countries, including Australia.
+The trading arm of Oxfam Australia partnered with 84 fair trade and ethical producers in 18 countries, including here in Australia.

 Thanks to our generous supporters, families are growing more food, earning a living, accessing clean water and toilets, living healthier, safer lives and having their voices heard.
 Their contribution has made a positive difference to the lives of people around the world.
 Yours will too.